Drumsticks1/TS3-LogDataViewer/README.md

 ## Installation
 The installation is recommended via npm and needs a few additional small steps of configuration.
 <br>
-You can find the in-depth installation instructions in the file named `Install Instructions`, it also contains a section for the nginx configuration.
+You can find the in-depth installation instructions in the file named `install instructions`, it also contains a section for the nginx configuration.

 ## Features
 Would be too much to write down here.